-The Mojo prints flawless prototypes ideal for a professional environment, but the price range and proprietary filament mean the maintenance costs are beyond the means of a large portion of makers.
+The Mojo prints flawless prototypes ideal for a professional environment, but the price range and proprietary filament signify the maintenance costs are beyond the means of a big portion of makers.

 Design and Features